roboconf/roboconf.github.io/en/roboconf.md

 Roboconf handles application life cycle: hot reconfiguration (e.g. for elasticity issues) and consistency (e.g. maintaining a consistent state when a component starts or stops, even accidentally).
 This relies on a messaging queue (currently [Rabbit MQ](https://www.rabbitmq.com)).
 Application parts know what they expose to and what they depend on from other parts.
+The global idea is to apply to applications the concepts used in component technologies like OSGi.
+Roboconf achieves this in a non-intrusive way, so that it can work with legacy Software.

-They use the message queue to communicate and take the appropriate actions depending on what is deployed or started.
+Application parts use the message queue to communicate and take the appropriate actions depending on what is deployed or started.
 These *appropriate* actions are executed by plug-ins (such as bash or [Puppet](puppetlabs.com)).

 Roboconf is distributed technology, based on AMQP and REST / JSon.
 It is IaaS-agnostic, and supports many well-known IaaS (including OpenStack, Amazon Web Services, Microsoft Azure, VMWare,